Skip to main content

 Dawe was a teacher as well as a writer and scholar.
 In 1988 he took a position as lecturer at Trinity College Dublin.
 In 1996 he created the MPhil in Creative Writing at Trinity with fellow poet Brendan Kennelly, the first such program in Ireland.
 He became the director of the Oscar Wilde Centre for Irish Writing in 1999 and was elected a Trinity Fellow in 2004.
 Dawe held visiting scholar posts at John J. Burns Library at Boston College (2005), Villanova University, Philadelphia (2009), and Pembroke College, Cambridge University (2016-2017).
 He retired from teaching in 2017.

-Among Dawe's awards are the Arts Council of Ireland Bursary for Poetry (1980 and 2005), Macauley Fellowship for Literature (1984), Hawthornden International Writers' Fellowship (1987), and Ledig-Rowohlt International Writers Fellowship (1999).
+Among Dawe's awards are the Arts Council of Ireland Bursary for Poetry (1980 and 2005), Macauley Fellowship for Literature (1984), Hawthornden International Writers' Fellowship (1987), the Ledig-Rowohlt International Writers Fellowship (1999), and the Lawrence O’Shaughnessy Award for Irish poetry (2024).

 Sources